 ✓ Top 3 qualities of an effective Leadership Team & how to employ them

-Download the brochure (PDF) to share with others in your institution.
+Download the flyer (PDF) to share with others in your institution.

 You Will Take Away:

 - An easy-to-implement recruitment plan to greatly increase the number of women and girls in your STEM classrooms.

 - A retention plan for your school to increase the completion rate of your female (and male students), starting this semester.